KNIN-TV: Newscasts

 Following Journal's acquisition of KNIN-TV, the station began airing a half-hour local newscast at 9 p.m. from the KIVI-TV newsroom.
 The newscast was extended to a full hour and to seven nights a week when KNIN-TV became the Fox affiliate in September 2011; Journal expanded the KIVI-TV news operation with 10 new staffers.
 An hour-long extension to KIVI-TV's morning show, Good Morning Idaho, was added in August 2014.

+Upon acquiring the station from Gray, Marquee initially investigated staffing its own newsroom for KNIN-TV, going as far as to post job openings, but it opted instead to contract with KBOI-TV for technical services and newscasts beginning in October 2023.
+KBOI retained the 7 a.m. morning newscast on weekdays and the 9 p.m. news hour seven nights a week; the agreement also calls for early evening newscasts on weekends during the NFL season when Fox has a doubleheader.
+Marquee retained control over the station's advertising sales and retransmission consent, along with its web presences.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The KNIN-TV transmitter is located at Bogus Basin in unincorporated Boise County.
+Its signal is multiplexed:

 Analog-to-digital conversion

-KNIN-TV shut down its analog signal, over VHF channel 9, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KNIN-TV shut down its analog signal, over VHF channel 9, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition VHF channel 10, using virtual channel 9.